go-gitea/gitea/docs/content/doc/installation/from-package.en-us.md

 ```
 Detailed information about Database preperation can be found by following this link: https://docs.gitea.io/en-us/database-prep/

-* Create nginx Config to pass traffic to port 3000:
+* Create nginx config to pass traffic to port 3000:

 ``sudo nano /etc/nginx/conf.d/gitea.conf``